Why Everything Feels Urgent (Even When Nothing Is Wrong)

 Modern life is built to stay open.

-That matters because the nervous system does not respond only to the size of a task.
-It responds to the number of unresolved inputs still asking for attention.
+That matters because the nervous system does not only respond to the size of a task.
+It also responds to the number of unresolved inputs still asking for attention.

 Therefore, urgency grows when everything has equal access to your attention.